orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_firewall.md

 - `ip_protocol` (String) The IP protocol of the rule.
 Default value is `IPV4`. .
 - `logging` (Boolean) Defines if the rule should log matching traffic.
 Default value is `false`.
 - `name` (String) The name of the rule.
 - `priority` (Number) The priority of the rule.
 Lower values have higher priority.
-If lots of rules have the same priority, the alphabetical order of the rule name is used to determine the priority.
+If multiple rules have the same priority, the alphabetical order of the rule name is used to determine the evaluation order.
+Changing the name of a rule (with the same priority) can affect the order in which your firewall rules are processed.
+In the Cloudavenue web interface, your firewall rule will appear with the following format: <priority>_<name of the rule>.
 - `source_ids` (Set of String) A set of Source Firewall Group IDs (`IP Sets` or `Security Groups`).
 If `source_ip_addresses` attribute and this attribute are both empty, it means `Any` (all).
 - `source_ip_addresses` (Set of String) A set of source IP addresses, IP Range or CIDR.
 If `source_ids` attribute and this attribute are both empty, it means `Any` (all).